YevhenChementsov/node-full-course/docs/README.en.md

 node index.js -a add -n Mango -e mango@gmail.com -p 322-22-22

 # Delete a contact and display the deleted contact object or null if a contact with the given id does not exist.
-node index.js -a remove -i qdggE76Jtbfd9eWJHrssH
+node index.js -a delete -i qdggE76Jtbfd9eWJHrssH

 # Edit a contact and display the edited contact object or null if a contact with the given id does not exist.
 node index.js -i rsKkkOQUi80UsgVPCcLZZW -n Aleks -e Donec.elementum@scelerisquescelerisquedui.net -p (748) 206-2677